Home » Christmas » 20 Best Christmas Flowers and Plants for the Holidays

 Poinsettias

-With their vibrant red, white, or pink bracts, they instantly infuse our homes with holiday cheer.
+With their vibrant red, white, or pink bracts, poinsettias instantly infuse any space with holiday cheer.
+These pretty plants make excellent gifts and can effortlessly elevate any setting.

 close up of red poinsettias